Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Incorporate any applicable software, language or skills
+- Incorporate any applicable software, language or proficiency

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained through volunteer work or interning
+- List any relevant experience you’ve gained through volunteer work or through internships

-- Remark any achievements or responsibilities that you were able to fulfill during these roles.
+- You should highlight any achievements or responsibilities you fulfilled in these roles

 References:

-- Make sure you have at least two professional references
+- Include at least two references from a professional

 How to Write a Good CV and Resume